Peace Party files curative petition in Ayodhya case

 Ayodhya review petitions rejected

-All review petitions seeking a review of the Ayodhya verdict were rejected by a five judge Bench of the Supreme Court.
+All review petitions seeking a review of the Ayodhya verdict were rejected by a five-judge Bench of the Supreme Court.

-The new five-judge bench was headed by Chief Justice S.A.
-Bobde and comprises Justices Ashok Bhushan, S.A.
-Nazeer, D.Y.
-Chandrachud and Sanjiv Khanna.
+The new five-judge bench was headed by Chief Justice S A Bobde and comprises Justices Ashok Bhushan, S A Nazeer, D Y Chandrachud and Sanjiv Khanna.
 Justice Khanna is the new judge on the bench who has replaced retired Chief Justice Ranjan Gogoi.

 Govt sets up dedicated desk to look after Ayodhya verdict related matters